 Certainly.
 Some types of our floors can be laid straight over a smooth tiled floor and others require some preparation.
 Check the flatness of your floor and then contact the guys at Integra Direct to keep you on the right track with the right advice.

 Who is Integra Direct?

-Integra Direct is the wholesale division of Integra Floors, a commercial specialist which was established in Helensvale QLD in 1999.
+Integra Direct is the wholesale and residential division of Integra Floors, a commercial specialist which was established in Helensvale QLD in 1999.
 Integra Direct deals directly with builders and renovators and now have expanded to offer quality floors with full install service to the general public.

 Why is it called “loose lay”?